-You've reached the blog of writer, reader, grounded-traveler S.R.
+You've reached the blog of writer, reader, vestibular-migraine traveler S.R.
 Karfelt.
 Please leave a message.

 Tuesday, September 8, 2020

 This Summer I made a Greek Alley in my Own Backyard—newsletter

 This summer didn't go as planned for anybody.
 It reminds me of that essay about planning a holiday in Italy and winding up in Holland.
 Only in our scenario there is some pestilence there too, in the form of a pandemic.

 Holland isn't flashy like Italy, but it's a nice place.
 Kind of like being home for months and months isn't a bad thing, and since I couldn't take my writer trip to Greece, I built my own Greek alley at home.
 Lemons to lemonade, right?